cornell-cs5220-f17/cs5220-f17/web/syllabus.md

 parallel programming is not required, and non-CS students from fields involving simulation are particularly welcome!

+### Course work

+The course work consists of:

+- *Lecture*: Participation is expected!
+Notes will be posted online in advance of the meeting, and students should come with questions.
+  The last 15 minutes of each 75 minute period will be devoted to a "mini-practicum" in which we do live coding demonstrations and hands-on demonstrations of software tools.
+- *Homework*: Homework assignments are done individually, and are meant to ensure students have the basic skills needed to work on parallel machines and to modify, build, and time parallel codes.
+  Homework will be posted on Tuesday and due the following Tuesday
+- *Projects*: There will be three projects that involve performance tuning of a scientific computing kernel or small code.
+In each case, a reference code will be provided; students are responsible for parallelizing the code, tuning it, and running performance experiments and analyses.
+These are more significant than the homeworks, and will run 2-3 weeks.
+- *Final projects*: In addition to the assigned projects, students will complete a significant final project of their own choosing.
+We will suggest final projects, or students may bring projects of their own.
+Group projects are encouraged!
+Final project proposals will be due immediately after fall break, and groups are expected to make steady progress on the project in November and early December.
+The last two lectures are reserved for project presentations, with a final project report due on December 7.

 ### Texts

 The class will be taught from lecture notes, which will be posted as